Generalized Statistics on Lattices: Framework for Generalized Statistics

 \subsubsection{Quantization of generalized statistics}

-One can show that the above group $T$ with any finite simplicial complex $X$ and finite Abelian group $G$ always becomes a finite Abelian group.
-In particular, this implies that the invariants $e^{i\Theta}$ in $T$ must generate a torsion group and take the quantized values.
+{\change In this section, we show that the above group $T$ with any finite simplicial complex $X$ and finite Abelian group $G$ always becomes a finite Abelian group.
+In particular, this implies that the invariants $e^{i\Theta}$ in $T$ must take the quantized values.}

 Since the number of generators of $T$ is finite upper bounded by $|\mathcal{S}|\times|\mathcal{A}|$, it suffices to show that $T$ is a torsion, i.e., a direct sum of finite Abelian groups and do not contain a free part.
-Let us take an invariant $[e]\in E_{\text{inv}}/E_{\text{id}}$.
-Then take a representative $e\in E_{\text{inv}}$ expressed as $e=\sum_{(s,a)}\epsilon(s,a)\theta(s,a)$.
-Since \eqref{eq:ratioofglobalshift} is included in $E_{\text{id}}$, the equivalence class of $e$ is left invariant under the global shift of $a\to a+a_0$ with $a_0\in\mathcal{A}$ in phases $\theta(s,a)$, which leads to the expression $e'=\sum_{(s,a)}\epsilon(s,a)\theta(s,a+a_0)$ with $[e]=[e']$.
+Let us take an invariant $[e]\in E_{\mathrm{inv}}/E_{\mathrm{id}}$.
+Then take a representative $e\in E_{\mathrm{inv}}$ expressed as $e=\sum_{(s,a)}\epsilon(s,a)\theta(s,a)$.
+Since \eqref{eq:ratioofglobalshift} is included in $E_{\mathrm{id}}$, the equivalence class of $e$ is left invariant under the global shift of $a\to a+a_0$ with $a_0\in\mathcal{A}$ in phases $\theta(s,a)$, which leads to the expression $e'=\sum_{(s,a)}\epsilon(s,a)\theta(s,a+a_0)$ with $[e]=[e']$.
 We then get \begin{eqs} |\mathcal{A}|[e] &= \sum_{a_0\in\mathcal{A}} \sum_{(s,a)}\epsilon(s,a)\theta(s,a+a_0)\\ &= \sum_{a_0\in\mathcal{A}} \sum_{(s,a)}\epsilon(s,a-a_0)\theta(s,a) \\ &=\sum_{(s,a)}\left(\sum_{a_0\in\mathcal{A}} \epsilon(s,a_0)\right)\theta(s,a) = 0 \pmod{2\pi}~, \end{eqs} where we used Eq.~\eqref{eq:inv2} in the last equation.
 Since $\mathcal{A}=B_p(X,G)$ is finite, this implies that any element of $T$ has finite order which divides $|\mathcal{A}|$.
 This shows that $T$ is a finite Abelian group.

-Later in Sec.~\ref{secAnomaly} and Sec.~\ref{sec:SRE}, the invariants in $T$ will be identified as the microscopic definition of the 't Hooft anomalies of the global symmetry $G$.
-The above observation implies that the 't Hooft anomalies in the microscopic lattice models of the gapped phase generally become a torsion when $G$ is finite.
+Later in Sec.~\ref{sec:Anomaly} and Sec.~\ref{sec:SRE}, the invariants in $T$ will be identified as the microscopic definition of the 't Hooft anomalies of the global symmetry $G$.
+The above observation implies that the 't Hooft anomalies in the microscopic lattice systems generally become a torsion when $G$ is finite.
 This is consistent with a generic conjecture that the 't Hooft anomalies realized in symmetry-preserving gapped theories must be a torsion~\cite{cordova2024gappedtheoriestorsionanomalies}.
+We comment on the applicability of generalized statistics in generic gapless systems in Sec.~\ref{sec:discussions}.